Strongly Correlated Transport in Topological Y-Junction Devices: Scattering matrix for non-interacting fermions

 where $M=e^{i\tilde{\varphi}}\Omega+e^{-i\tilde{\varphi}}\Omega^{-1}$, and

 The scattering matrix can be explicitly written as

 where

-As expected the non-interacting problem has a continuous dependence on $\tilde{t}$ and $k$.
+As expected the noninteracting problem has a continuous dependence on $\tilde{t}$ and $k$.
 In the renormalization group language, this means that the tunneling operator is an exactly marginal operator and there is a continuous line of renormalization group fixed points as a function of $\tilde{t}$.
 Once interactions are introduced, in general, there will be a renormalization group flow.
-Nevertheless, this exactly solvable non-interacting case provides a usefull framework for the identifying important fixed points of the interacting theory\citep{oshikawa2006junctions}.
+Nevertheless, this exactly solvable noninteracting case provides a useful framework for the identifying important fixed points of the interacting theory\citep{oshikawa2006junctions}.

 \begin{itemize} \item [{$\Gamma_{0}$}:] $\tilde{t}\to0, S=-I$.\\ A left-moving fermion with momentum $k$ is reflected into a right moving hole with momentum $k$.
 This corresponds to an Andreev's reflection event at the junction, a charge $2e$ leaves/enters a terminal of the junction, and the scattering matrix does not depend on $\varphi$. \item [{$\Gamma_{M}$}:] $\left|S_{+}\right|=\left|S_{-}\right|$.\\ A fermion arriving at the junction on edge $j$ has equal probability to tunnel to edge $j+1$ and $j-1$.
 Most of the properties of this fixed point are unknown due to the non trivial effect of the Klein factors in the problem with interactions\citep{chamon2003junctions,oshikawa2006junctions}. \item [{$\chi_{+,\uparrow/\downarrow}$}:] $\left\{ \tilde{t}\to1,k=-3\tilde{\varphi}+\left(2n+1\right)\pi\right\} ,\left\{ S_{0}=S_{-}=0\right\}$.\\ This particular set of parameters allows for a perfect chiral scattering.
 A left-moving fermion arriving at the junction on edge $j$ has unity probability to tunnel to edge $j+1$ (see Fig \ref{fig:The-Xi_plus-scattering}).
 This fixed point explicitly breaks time reversal symmetry, hence it will not be present in a $Y$ junction made of edge states. \item [{$\chi_{-,\uparrow/\downarrow}$}:] $\left\{ \tilde{t}\to1,k=3\tilde{\varphi}+\left(2n+1\right)\pi\right\} ,\left\{ S_{0}=S_{+}=0\right\}$.\\ Similar to the previous case, a left-moving fermion arriving at the junction on edge $j$ has unity probability to tunnel to edge $j-1$. \end{itemize}